Solomon Amendment Requests: Requesting Student Records

 Definition - "Student Recruitment Information" or "Solomon Information"

-- Address (only city of residence is defined as Directory Information at SMC)
+- Address (only the city of residence is defined as Directory Information at SMC)

 - Telephone (is not defined as Directory information at SMC)